Crystal frameworks, symmetry and affinely periodic flexes: Introduction

-where $\pi_e$ and $\pi_v$ are finite-dimensional representations of the space group $\G(\C)$.
-As we discuss in Section 3, this in turn derives from the more evident symmetry equation for the infinite rigidity matrix $R(\C)$ by restriction to finite dimensional invariant subspaces.
+where $\pi_e$ and $\pi_v$ are finite-dimensional representations of the space group $\G(\C)$ of $\C$.
+As we discuss in Section 3, these in turn derive from more evident symmetry equations for the infinite rigidity matrix $R(\C)$.

-The infinite dimensional vector space transformation perspective for $ R(\C)$ is also useful in the consideration of quite general infinitesimal flexes including local flexes, diminishing flexes, supercell periodic flexes and, more generally, phase-periodic flexes.
-In particular phase-periodic infinitesimal flexes for crystal frameworks are considered in \cite{pow-matrix} in connection with the analysis of rigid unit modes (RUMs) in material crystals.
-See for example \cite{owe-pow-hon}, \cite{owe-pow-crystal}, \cite{pow-matrix}, \cite{dov-exotic} and \cite{weg}.
+The infinite-dimensional vector space transformation perspective for the infinite matrix $ R(\C)$ is also useful in the consideration of quite general infinitesimal flexes including local flexes, diminishing flexes, supercell-periodic flexes and, more generally, phase-periodic flexes.
+In particular phase-periodic infinitesimal flexes for crystal frameworks are considered in Owen and Power \cite{owe-pow-crystal} and Power \cite{pow-matrix} in connection with the analysis of rigid unit modes (RUMs) in material crystals, as described in Dove et al \cite{dov-exotic} and Wegner \cite{weg}, for example.
+See also Badri, Kitson and Power \cite{bad-kit-pow}.

-Several illustrative examples are discussed in Section 4, namely the well-known kagome framework, a framework suggested by a Roman tiling of the plane, the framework $\C_{\rm Hex}$ formed by a regular network of triangular hexahedra, and a related infinite hexahedron tower.
-In addition to such curious "mathematical" frameworks there exist a profusion of "natural" polyhedral net frameworks which are suggested by the crystalline structure of natural materials, such as quartz, perovskite, and various aluminosilicates and zeolites.
-A few of these frameworks, such as the cubic form sodalite framework $\C_{\rm SOD}$, (\cite{dov-exotic}, \cite{pow-matrix}), have pure mathematical forms.
-See also the examples in \cite{kap-daw-tre-tho}, \cite{owe-pow-crystal}, and \cite{weg}.
+In the final section we give some illustrative examples.
+The well-known kagome framework and a framework suggested by a Roman tiling of the plane, are contrasting examples which are both in Maxwell counting equilibrium.
+We also consider some overconstrained frameworks, including $\C_{\rm Hex}$ which is formed as a regular network of triangular faced hexahedra, or bipyramids.
+In addition to such curious mathematical frameworks we note that there exist a profusion of polyhedral net frameworks which are suggested by the crystalline structure of natural materials, such as quartz, perovskite, and various aluminosilicates and zeolites.
+Some of these frameworks, such as the cubic sodalite framework, have pure mathematical forms.
+Examples of this type can be found in Borcea and Streinu \cite{bor-str}, Dove et al \cite{dov-exotic}, Kapko et al \cite{kap-daw-tre-tho}, Power \cite{pow-matrix} and Wegner \cite{weg} for example.